bobbin-rs/bobbin-cli/FIRMWARE.md

 ### J-Link

-[J-Link](https://www.segger.com/products/debug-probes/j-link/) is an extremely popular propietary debug application that runs on J-Link standalone debug probes as well as a wide variety of development boards.
+[J-Link](https://www.segger.com/products/debug-probes/j-link/) is a popular proprietary debug application that runs on J-Link standalone debug probes as well as a wide variety of development boards.
 Segger provides downloadable firmware that can be installed on OpenSDA boards, LPC-Link2 boards and even ST-Link development boards.
 Depending on the specific version, virtual serial ports and USB mass storage